Retention policies

 By default the Nexetic Backup for Microsoft 365 service has unlimited retention of data.
 I.e. all the data that has been backed up once will be retained in the backup indefinitely.

-We’ve now introduced an option to create retention policies, allowing you to define specific rules for various M365 data.
-The ability to create retention policies is currently available for the following:
+Retention policies let you define specific rules for retaining your M365 data.
+You can create retention policies for the following:

 • Deleted OneDrive files